 Cups

 4 cups.
-That's why exactly.
+Exactly.
 US legal cups, that is — 240 mL each.
-Not the 250 mL "metric cup" you'll see in Australian or Canadian recipes.
-If you're following a US recipe, 32 oz = 4 cups.
+That's why not the 250 mL "metric cup" you'll see in Australian or Canadian recipes.
+That said, if you're following a US recipe, 32 oz = 4 cups.
 Done.

 Liters and Milliliters